-Attention ! lete or modify these directories or their contents since data could the functionality of the system could be at risk.
+Do not delete or modify these directories or their contents since data could be lost or the functionality of the system could be at risk.

 C :\ The master directory of drive C: includes important files required to start Windows ® .
 In the factory setting these files are hidden for safety reasons.
-C:\Programs As the name suggests, in this directory programs install the files be- longing to the application.
+C:\Programs As the name suggests, in this directory programs install the files belonging to the application.
 C:\Windows The main directory of Windows ® .
-This is where the files of the operat- ing system are saved.
-D:\Driver This folder includes the drivers required by your computer (pre- installed).
+This is where the files of the operating system are saved.
+D:\Driver This folder includes the drivers required by your computer (pre-installed).
 D:\Tools Here you find additional programs and other documentation for your PC.